When you’re looking at a personal trainer job description in the UK, it’s sometimes hard to tell what’s important from what – quite frankly – isn’t.

 See, what personal trainers have known for many years is only just catching on…that diets are not sustainable, and that a well-planned, balanced nutrition plan is the best way to supplement gym work.

 Now, there still remains a ton of nutrition fads and trends which may or may not help your fitness journey (check out our Keto vs Paleo vs Whole30 article if you want to find out more!), but if you want to capitalise on a rapidly growing market, then be sure to brush up on your nutrition knowledge during your Level 3 qualification.

-You may also want to consider a Level Four qualification, which gives you further tools and knowledge to specialise in nutrition-based consultations.
+You may also want to consider a Level 4 fitness qualification, which gives you further tools and knowledge to specialise in nutrition-based consultations.

 The Ultimate Personal Trainer Job Description Checklist